Why botulinum toxin(BOTOX) is widely used in cosmetic procedures

 This is a quick procedure that doesn't last more than 20 minutes.
 The injections may feel like tiny bite ants or pinpricks, but most patients find it tolerable.
 If you’re worried about pain and discomfort, we have numbing cream to make it more comfortable.

 Contrary to popular belief, muscle contraction inactivation occurs within 4-5 days after the procedure.
 Visible slimming and enhancement of the jawline can be seen within two weeks, but full results tend to be seen around 4 to 6 weeks after the treatment.

 It offers subtle and natural results without the complications associated with surgical procedures.
 The treatment has no downtime so that you can return to your daily activities immediately after.

-The Botox we use here at Dr. Aesthetica is safe, and FDA approved.
+The Botox we use here at Dr Aesthetica is safe, and FDA-approved.
 Common side effects include bruising or redness of the treatment area.
-But these are temporary and usually subsides on their own in a day or two.
+But these are temporary and usually subside on their own in a day or two.

 If you are concerned about the appearance of your jawline and you're considering doing something about it, talk to one of our friendly staff today!